dimitri-nicolo/calico/_includes/master/byo-intro.md

 - A `tigera-ee-manager` user with permission to issue queries to Elasticsearch (see below).
 - A `tigera-ee-installer` user with permission to install machine learning jobs, and configure Kibana dashboards (see below).
 - A `tigera-ee-curator` user with permission to delete indices in Elasticsearch (see below).
+- A `tigera-ee-intrusion-detection` user with permission to process threat feeds, flow logs and security events (see below).
 - The CA certificate for the Elasticsearch cluster.
 - Any users who are going to use the Kibana dashboards will need to be given appropriate credentials.